menu icon

 Because our children, who are grown with families of their own, all live far away from us, we don't see them often.
 Last weekend we rented an Airbnb house in Kansas City, Missouri, so we could be together.
 Charlie and I drove down from Canada and met up with the others there.
 I had lots of these Gluten Free Garlic Bread Sticks left over from recipe testing, so I brought some with me.

 One evening we made spaghetti, an old family favourite, for dinner.
-As is my custom, I simply cooked gluten free pasta for everyone.
+As is my custom, I simply cooked gluten-free pasta for everyone.
 They bought some frozen, sliced garlic bread to toast in the oven.
 I also heated up a separate baking sheet of these Gluten Free Garlic Bread Sticks and offered them to everyone.
-People liked them so much that I heated up a second panful!
+People liked them so much that I heated up a second painful!

 Stiffly Beaten Egg Whites